nemediano/canalREH/docs/biblio.md

 1. El cantante en la bruma (The Singer in the Mist)
 1. Voces de la noche (Voices of the Night)
 1. Las voces evocadoras de recuerdos (The Voices Waken Memoty a.k.a.
 A Drum Begins to Throb)
-1. Luna obscena (Moon Shame» a.k.a.
+1. Luna obscena (Moon Shame a.k.a.
 The Moon Woman)
 1. Babel (Babel)
 1. La risa en los abismos (Laughter in the Gulfs a.k.a.
 An Echo of Laughter in the Gulfs)
 1. Una corona para un rey (A Crown for a King)
 1. Carta a Harold Preece
 1. Carta a August Derleth
-1. Carta aClark Ashton Smith
+1. Carta a Clark Ashton Smith

 ### Brachan el celta y otros recuerdos raciales